REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 - Workers do one tiny CPU task and immediately exit
 - Run **1000 iterations**
 - Goal: **isolate startup + teardown overhead**

+> Pool caveat: this is worst‑case for processes.
+A long‑lived pool pays most of this cost once (warmup), then per‑task overhead is mostly IPC/serialization.
+If your design really does short‑lived processes per job (serverless‑ish, CLI fanout, test runners), then yes, this is your life.
+Thread pools exist too, but thread create cost is usually low enough that reuse matters less.

 How to run the benchmark, commit [7eb0204](https://github.com/REASY/python-free-threading-vs-multiprocessing-benchmarks/commit/7eb020478492043999a4b86a48a115a07c0adadb):